Sumatriptan (Into the nose)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, high blood pressure, diabetes, or epilepsy (seizures).
-Tell your doctor if you have a history of stomach or bowel bleeding, Raynaud disease, or other types of blood flow problems.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, epilepsy, high blood pressure, or high cholesterol.
+Tell your doctor if you smoke or you have a family history of heart disease.

-- Do not breastfeed for 12 hours after using this medicine.
+- Do not breastfeed for 12 hours after you use this medicine.

 Possible Side Effects While Using This Medicine